Those who are interested in learning Command & Control the RIGHT WAY!

 If you are interested in learning Command & Control the RIGHT way, then you are going to enjoy this class.

 Please read the pre-coursework by going to: www.medium.com/elitecommandtraining

 If you want COMMAND & CONTROL taught to you in the CORRECT way, then you have to register for this class.
-Elite Command Training Instructor’s pragmatic style of instruction provides the “adult learner” with most down to earth and relevant information for the administration/supervision/management/leadership environments today.
-You will be provided with the necessary information you need to know, so that you can apply your new knowledge into your command & control day-to-day duties.
+Chief Bryant’s pragmatic style of instruction provides the “adult learner” with most down to earth and relevant information for the administration/supervision/management/leadership environments today.
+He provides you with the information you need to know, so that you can apply your new knowledge into your day-to-day duties.
 This class will improving your knowledge, skill sets and abilities for the Chief Officer position.
 If you’re looking to promote to the next level and be at the top of your promotional list then this class is for you!!

 This course provides students with a basic knowledge of emergency service requirements related to the roles and responsibilities of a Chief Fire Officer.
 Including: developing a plan for the integration of fire service resources, developing an agency resource contingency plan, evaluating incident facilities, supervising multiple resources, developing and utilizing an incident action plan, obtaining incident information to facilitate a transfer of command, developing and conducting a post-incident analysis (SART), and maintaining incident records.

 NOTE: please bring a laptop computer with you each day of class.
 Student materials will be on a flash-drive.